barriosjorge/gmt_docs/src/software_development/installation.rst

   * 120 - 250 GB Hard drive

-.. _Operating System:
+.. _Operating system:
 Operating System
 ................

 1. Install the Centos 8 Operating System.
-A minimal server installation is sufficient for the use of the GMT SDK.
+A `minimal` server installation is sufficient for the use of the GMT SDK.
-   Change the partitions filesystem to ext4 if using the realtime kernel.
+   Change the filesystem of the partitions to ext4 if using the real-time kernel.

 .. warning::
   If you plan to develop real-time components, the Linux kernel requires the root partition to be an **ext4** file system.
 Please ensure that this is configured correctly in the disk partitioning settings.